jweaver72/EGZUMMER-WIKI/Button-functions.md

 ## `0 FM`
 * `F+` - turns on FM radio
 * long press - same

+If FM radio reception is active, it stops when a signal is received on a VFO/Memory- channel.
+If that signal stops, the FM radio switches back on after a five seconds.
+Bij pressing side-button-`PTT` you also temporary interrupt FM-reception.

 ## `* SCAN`
 * short press - enters DTMF input mode
 * `F+` - turns on CTCSS scanner for current frequency